Engineering diamond interfaces free of dark spins: Average minimum distance between NV and P1 center

+The derivation of the distance between the $n^{th}$ nearest P1 center and an NV center starts with a Gaussian distribution on the $z$-axis and a uniform distribution on the $x$ and $y$ axes.
+The final result works for an arbitrary distribution and dimensions.
 Using a SRIM simulation assuming \textsuperscript{15}N implanted at 4 KeV and 5$^{\circ}$ tilt, the nitrogen density in diamond due to ion implantation is approximated from a Gaussian distribution on the z-axis (Fig. \ref{SRIM}) and uniformly distributed on x-y plane.
 The fit in the figure is Gaussian distribution with mean equal to $6.76 \pm 0.029$nm and standard deviation equal to $2.77\pm0.029$nm.